devKanix/Wordpress_database_data_fetcher_plugin/README.md

 # Wordpress Manage database data directly from the dashboard.
-(Under Construction)

 ## Overview
 Manage Database data directly from the dashboard.